 The changes to the GCSE grading system have caused an uproar amongst teachers and students alike.
 Instead of A to G, the new system will award grades numerically from one to nine, leaving many with questions about how the two systems compare.
 Here are some of the key points:

 When is the system changing over?

-The new GCSE grading system is expected to be phased in with a few exams this summer.
-Current year 11 students will be the first to experience Maths, English Language and English Literature exams graded with the new system.
+The new GCSE grading system started to be phased in from summer 2017.
+Year 11 students were the first to experience Maths, English Language and English Literature exams graded with the new system.

 For the majority of the remaining GCSE subjects, including the sciences, some modern foreign languages, history and music, the new system will take effect from summer 2018.
 The final stage of the changeover will include psychology, business and ICT, and will be taught from September 2017 with grades awarded in 2019.

 What do the numbers mean?

 Using the new GCSE grading system, a nine will represent the highest mark with one being the lowest.
 Broadly speaking, grades seven to nine are being compared to A – A*; a four is currently being compared to a C and grade three is equivalent to a D. Grades two and one will be considered the broad equivalent to E, F and G. As it stands, the only thing both systems have in common is ‘U’, which signifies an ungraded exam.

 It stands to reason that there would be curiosity regarding how the two systems compare.
 However, Ofqual have advised that direct comparisons should not be made as it may oversimplify the system.
 It has also been noted that approximately 20% of grades at seven or above will be awarded a nine.
 According to former Education Secretary Justine Greening, a grade four will be considered a ‘standard pass’ and a grade five a ‘strong pass”.

 Will current year 11 students be at a disadvantage?